Recoskie/Fl64/docs/Examples.md

   <br /><br />

   There also is more than one way to line up per A(part) to B(scale) part.
 As "B" is the scale going to each "A" part.
+You should always line up the closest A to B and never expand B and make A smaller.

   <br /><br />

-  There is a method in which you square the remaining part to find the best A to B per part ratio.
+  There is a method in which you square the remaining part to find the best A to B part.

   <br /><br />